olneyhymn/ulsterworldly.com/content/post/blackstone-church.md

 ---
 title: "Blackstone Presbyterian Church"
-description: "Sketches of the Associate Reformed Presbyterian congregations of York County, SC (as of 1903)."
+description: "The story of Dorothy Longenecker's employment at Blackstone Presbyterian Church and how she came to be married there."
 date: 2019-04-26
 short: false
 draft: false